Inside the final offensive drive against the Chiefs that secured a Seahawks playoff berth

 Wilson, Lockett, Baldwin and Moore all made miraculous plays on the Seahawks’ memorable touchdown march.

 But how about Carson?
-The fearlessly physical second-year running back also surpassed the 1,000-yard mark on Sunday, currently sitting on 1,029 rushing yards with one regular season game remaining.
+The fearlessly physical second-year running back also surpassed the 1,000-yard mark Sunday, currently sitting on 1,029 rushing yards with one regular-season game remaining.

 “Chris Carson is the best that there is in this league,” said Seahawks left tackle Duane Brown.
 “To go over 100 yards, to go over 1,000 yards in a season, it’s amazing.
 It’s amazing.”